LCTyrell/Gaze-guided_grasping/README.md

 This project is part of a larger reflection on robotic wheelchairs where the OAK-D or a variant could play a role: autonomous navigation, gaze-guided pointer controller for additional device, surveillance and security alert, collision avoidance...

 But if we want all of this to really benefit as many people as possible, then the price of robotic technology must be lowered.
-From this perspective, the use of neural networks instead of kinematics, gives hope for the possibility of using robotic arms that are less precise but more adaptable and therefore less expensive.
+From this perspective, the use of neural networks instead of kinematics, gives hope for the possibility of using robotic arms which require less precision, are more adaptable and therefore less expensive.
 By lowering the price of Stereo-Depth + AI integration, and by opensourcing its boards, Luxonis-DepthAI products are also moving in this direction.

 *(Kinova Jaco robotic arm)*
 ![Kino](Utils/kinova-WMRA.jpeg )